 Within the extensive grounds that surround Leeds Castle in Kent, stands a relatively modern maze.
 It is a puzzle of topiary and pathways to be solved by the wandering visitor.
 At the centre of the maze can be found both an underground grotto and a viewing platform.
 From the vantage point of the latter, you can see the circular patterns of the maze contained within a square.
 Observing the bobbing heads of others undergoing the challenge, the route to the grotto reveals itself.
 Instructions are shouted by those in the know – who have completed the journey – to those lost in the maze’s cul-de-sacs, as well as to those pressed for time and in a rush to reach the centre.
 The secrets, once discerned, are shared.
 Friends and family are called to the I at the centre of the web.

 The maze (with choices to be made en route) and the labyrinth (with only one pathway) are concepts, both spatial and metaphorical, that were documented in Antiquity and popularised in the Middle Ages.
 They have retained their allure, often used interchangeably, through the literature and art of modernism and postmodernism.
 The figure of Daedalus, for example, who designed the Cretan labyrinth that housed the Minotaur, resurfaces in James Joyce’s 1922 novel Ulysses.
 Stephen walks the streets of Dublin, the city-as-labyrinth.
 In the same year, T. S. Eliot revived the figure of Tiresias who sits at the centre of The Waste Land, his poem-as-labyrinth.
-In this figure, time, space and people converge: past and present, Ancient Greece and contemporary London, masculinity and femininity, vision and blindness.
+In this figure, time, place and people converge: past and present, Ancient Greece and contemporary London, masculinity and femininity, vision and blindness.
 Tiresias is another I that sits at the centre of the web.

-Márquez’s monumental One Hundred Years of Solitude, for example, is packed with characters bearing the same name (all people as one person), a location – Macondo – in which all time and space converge, and a Tiresias-like character in the figure of Melquíades.
+Márquez’s monumental One Hundred Years of Solitude, for example, is packed with characters bearing the same name (all people as one person), a location – Macondo – in which all time and places converge, and a Tiresias-like character in the figure of Melquíades.
 Cortázar’s Hopscotch, on the other hand, is a formal experimentation, a literary maze, offering the reader multiple choices in how to read the book.
 This is hyperlinking decades before the invention of the World Wide Web.
-The labyrinth appears overtly in titles too from the region, as witness Octavio Paz’s The Labyrinth of Solitude and Márquez’s The General in His Labyrinth.
+The labyrinth appears overtly in titles from the region, too, as witness Octavio Paz’s The Labyrinth of Solitude and Márquez’s The General in His Labyrinth.

 Running in parallel with the modernist writers and their postmodern followers were the hardboiled authors and noir filmmakers.
 In their works, the city-as-labyrinth forms the backdrop to feats of detection and sense-making.
 Invariably, echoing Oedipus (another figure from Antiquity with a Tiresian connection), the hardboiled figures of detection found themselves implicit in the mysteries they unravelled, from Dashiell Hammett’s Continental Op to the protagonist of Memento.
 Journeying to the labyrinth’s centre, it was themselves they found waiting there.
 Another I ensnared in the web’s strands.